 Filament winding process

 Fillers are sometimes added to a composite formulation to reduce cost or improve performance.
+They differ from fibres in their smaller aspect ratio.
 Typical composite fillers are calcium carbonate and talc.

-Among the materials used as core materials in composite sandwich structures, lightweight polymer foam cores are very popular.
-They can typically be based on PVC, PET or other polymers.
+Foam cores are one of the possible core materials for composite sandwich structures.
+They can be based on PVC, PET, PS or other polymers.